komola/salad/README.md

 ```

 When you are done calling all the operators, you may finalize the scope.
-You do this by calling the actual method that query the data:
+You do this by calling the actual method that queries the data:

 ```coffeescript
 model.where(completed: false).count (err, count) =>